 This year's report comes amid changes in health insurance regulation.
-Now that the initial new consumer protections and benefits under the federal Affordable Care Act have been implemented, the Division of Insurance is working with the Colorado Health Benefit Exchange to prepare for reforms that are slated for January 2014.
+Now that the initial new consumer protections and benefits under the federal Affordable Care Act have been implemented, the Division of Insurance continues to monitor the reforms that went live in January 2014.